Highclere Castle

 Entry to the Castle is self-guided, with our guides stationed throughout to answer any questions.

-We have 3 tearooms and a gift shop onsite, these will remain open to visitors throughout the day.
+Three tearooms and a gift shop, onsite, remain open to visitors throughout the day.

 Group booking slots have already been filled for 2023.
 For more information, the groups page of our website can be found here.